Damntoochill/Learning-ML/README.md

 ## Day 86 : March 25, 2019

+**Today's Progress** : Completed watching all the videos in the third week of the course **Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization**.

 ## Day 87 : March 26, 2019

+**Today's Progress** : Completed the third week assignment in the course **Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization**.

 ## Day 88 : March 27, 2019

+**Today's Progress** : Learned the basics of recommendation algorithms but couldn't implement them :(

 ## Day 89 : March 28, 2019